The1stMartian/Human-Variant-Classifier/ReadMe.md

 <i>Using only basic info, the model predicts if a SNP is pathogenic or benign with high confidence </i>

 ## Highlights:
+### Two ML Models:
 - Two histogram-based gradient boosting classification models that predict variant effects
 - Model 1: predicts the effect of mutations for which cohort data is available (Accuracy: ~98%)
-- Model 2: predicts effects for uncharacterized mutants (Accuracy: ~93% )
+- Model 2: predicts effects for uncharacterized mutants (Accuracy: ~93%)
+### Predictions:
-- Predictions about the effect of ~600k known variants with ambiguous clinical significance
+- predicted effects of ~2M variants with ambiguous/conflicting reports in ClinVar

+### Online Tool:
+- Interactive Plotly dashboard for ML model predictions

 ## Input/Output Example:
 - Input: chr1, position 331523, A>G